Epic overlanding adventure through Greece, Albania and Macedonia

 A true Balkans overlanding camping adventure circling 3 southernmost countries (Greece, Albania and Macedonia) and putting you and your vehicle to the test by giving you daily challenges!
 Camping in fantastic remote wilderness spots, with a survivalist attitude.

-We’ll meet in the harbour of Igoumenitsa on Sunday, September 24th (there is a ferry from Ancona in Italy to Igoumenitsa) in Greece, and head straight toward the rugged and wild mountains of southern Albania.
-First week of the tour will be devoted to crossing Albania and Macedonia, while in the second week we will return to Greece, and make a mesmerizing journey across Pindos mountains and head further south, all the way to Peloponese.
+We’ll meet in the harbour of Igoumenitsa on the starting day of the tour (there is a ferry from Ancona in Italy to Igoumenitsa) in Greece, and head straight toward the rugged and wild mountains of southern Albania.
+First week of the tour will be devoted to crossing Albania and Macedonia, while in the second week we will return to Greece, and make a mesmerizing journey across Pindos mountains.
 The roundtrip will end exactly where we started – in the port of Igoumenitsa, where you can use your return ticket to easily reach Ancona and be half way to western Europe by the next morning (the price of a return ticket Ancona – Igoumenitsa – Ancona is the same as one-way ticket).

 During those two weeks we will drive through landscapes of breathtaking beauty, on trails that are at moments challenging, stretching over vast uninhabited areas, We’ll cross several rivers on our way, drive through sandy riverbanks, as well as conquer some very rocky mountain trails.
 We’ll navigate muddy paths deep in the ancient forests of south Balkans.
 In Macedonia we’ll reach heights of 2600 m in the mountains (Pelister summit).
 Throughout the tour we’ll camp in remote wilderness areas far from any sign of civilization, free from restrictions and rangers.
 The dynamic, everchanging landscapes will make this a true offroad adventure, which is guaranteed to fulfill every true overlander’s dream!